Currency:USD $

 • Deathfire Touch has potential on junglers like Karthus and Zyra.

-• However, Conqueror often outperforms it when fully stacked, suggesting Deathfire Touch may be weaker for champions like Lillia, Amumu, or Udyr.
+• Conqueror often outperforms it when fully stacked, suggesting Deathfire Touch may be weaker for champions like Lillia, Amumu, or Udyr who cannot kite consistently.

 Effects on Specific Champions

-• Xin Zhao: His AP ratio buffs make the AP build more viable, with items like Nashor’s Tooth potentially becoming standard.
+• Xin Zhao: His AP ratio buffs make the AP build viable; Nashor's Tooth becomes a real first-item option alongside a bruiser back-line.

-• Ekko: With the Dusk and Dawn changes, Ekko may see a decline in power and could drop to the jungle B tier.
+• Ekko: The Dusk and Dawn changes hurt his classic build; he may drop to jungle B tier.

-• Diana: While affected by the Dusk and Dawn changes, she might handle this better than Ekko due to her utilization of improved healing.
+• Diana: Affected by Dusk and Dawn too, but handles the change better than Ekko thanks to her improved healing curve.

 Mid Lane Tier List Insights